Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 The initial media coverage of the JIT got the numbers wrong by misinterpreting our results.
-There was this number of "2-9%" faster than the interpreter being spread around.
+There was this number of "2-9%" faster being spread around.
 I think the first major blog post that covered this was
 [this one](https://tonybaloney.github.io/posts/python-gets-a-jit.html#is-it-faster).
 Note that I'm friends with the author of that post and I'm not trying to say that they did a bad job.